 Immediately, you may think of economic costs, but consider the potential impact on your organization’s reputation.
 While many attacks result in theft of money or information (financial and corporate) a cyberattack can cause distrust of your organization.

 For example, if word gets out that your business was hacked, current customers and prospective customers will think your business is not secure.
-They will be hesitant to trust you with their private information, and some current customers may quit doing business with you.
+Consequently, they will be hesitant to trust you with their private information, and some current customers may quit doing business with you.

 Nearly half of all cyberattacks are committed against small businesses.
 A large corporation may have the finances to recover from an attack, however, that is rarely the case for a small-medium business.
-Many small-medium businesses cannot survive after an attack and often go out of business within a year.
+In fact, many small-medium businesses cannot survive after an attack and often go out of business within a year.
 Additionally, the negative impact on an organization’s reputation may never be resolved.

 Denial is Dangerous

 Denial is one of the most common reasons for gaps in print security.
-Many people deny that their organization could get hacked.
+For instance, many people deny that their organization could get hacked.
 Whether you don’t think someone would want to hack you or simply believe there is no way you could be hacked, please note there is no true rhyme or reason to the selection of a victim.
-Hacks happen to completely random victims around the world daily.
+In other words, hacks happen to completely random victims around the world daily.

 For example, think of a household burglary.
 What is the likelihood that your home would be burglarized?
 There is no way to know, however, you take preventative measures to protect your home from being burglarized and have insurance to protect your belongings if a burglary were to occur.